 - may treat you better at tax time than mutual funds do.
 Although you’ll be responsible for taxes on capital gains and dividend income earned through either type of investment, these taxable events tend to occur less frequently with ETFs than they do with mutual funds — which means your total tax liability may be significantly lower.

 - allow you to trade without paying commissions.
 If you’re planning on trading your assets on a regular basis, you may benefit from choosing mutual funds over ETFs, since they can be bought and sold without paying additional commissions fees.
 However, some brokerages offer certain ETFs commissions-free, though they may have higher expense ratios than other ETFs on the market.

 - are more likely to be actively managed by a financial professional.
-While all mutual funds are actively managed, only certain ETFs are — so if you’re looking to outsource your market research to a professional, this might influence your decision.
+Only certain ETFs are actively managed so if you’re looking to outsource your market research to a professional, this might influence your decision.
 However, even financial professionals make mistakes and inaccurate predictions, and it’s still possible to lose the money you put into a mutual fund.

 - allow automatic investments and withdrawals.
 If you’re into the idea of automating your investment account, you can set up automatic transactions when you invest in mutual funds through a brokerage like Vanguard.

 Are ETFs or mutual funds better for your personal portfolio?

 As with any financial decision, the person who’s best qualified to decide if ETFs or mutual funds will better serve your financial goals is — you guessed it! — you.
 Only you know your own familiarity with market trend and your personal risk tolerance.